kubowler99/lua-game-pilot/README.md

 If your editor doesn't support EditorConfig, follow these rules:
 - Use 2 spaces for indentation (no tabs)
 - Use LF line endings (not CRLF)
-- Add newline at end of file
+- Add a newline at the end of the file
 - Remove trailing whitespace
 - Keep lines under 120 characters